Arjan Kripal Singh: Mountaineering

-When he is not on the field, an ardent fan of travelling he has visited over 55 countries so far, walked the Inca Trail in Peru, swum with whale sharks in Mexico and loves talking about his face-to-face encounter with a great white shark in South Africa but Arjan's 'go-to' is trekking and mountaineering.
-A pioneer in the travel industry, he breathes adventure and went on to start one of south India's first adventure- travel company 'GetUpAndGo' in 2012.
-A game changer of sorts, Arjan has managed to carve out a niche for himself among the trekking fraternity in India within a short time having organised many treks to unique destinations.

-His key personal achievements in mountaineering apart from having reached the top of many 6000m peaks in the Himalayas, include summiting Kilimanjaro, the roof of Africa, one of the seven summits in the world at an elevation of 5895m above sea level.
-No less than a superstar in cricket, carrying the spirit of sportsmanship and never give up attitude has motivated Arjan to complete the Everest Base camp trek 5 times across seasons also holding the record of being the only first class cricketer to do so successfully.
+Singh enjoys travelling and he has visited over 55 countries so far, walked the Inca Trail in Peru, swum with whale sharks in Mexico, says that he encountered a great white shark in South Africa.
+He started one of south India's first adventure- travel companies, GetUpAndGo, in 2012.
+Singh organised treks to unique destinations.
+He has summited many 6000m peaks in the Himalayas and Kilimanjaro, 5895m above sea level.
+Singh has completed the Everest Base camp trek 5 times across seasons, also holding the record of being the only first class cricketer to do so successfully.

-His most recent accolade is being at the summit of Yunam Peak in Himachal Pradesh at a height of 6111m in 2022.
+In 2022, he reached Yunam Peak in Himachal Pradesh at a height of 6111m.